simonhasan/asap-microbit-rover-lessons/docs/_build/html/_sources/teacher-notes/teacher-notes-01.md

 ## General Notes

 1. **Preparation**: Ensure all materials, especially the datasheets for M3 bolts, 3D printer, filament, and Tinkercad software, are available and ready for use.
 Check the 3D printer for any maintenance needs.
 2. **Introduction**: Explain the importance of precision in engineering and how this assignment will help students understand this concept.
 Discuss the specifications of M3 bolts and how to read the datasheets.
+The height of the test piece should be 3mm.
 3. **Guidance**: During the design process, guide the students in considering the bolt specifications in their designs.
 Encourage them to consider why specific hole diameters might work better than others.
 4. **Safety**: Ensure all students follow safety guidelines while using the 3D printer.
 It might be beneficial to do a safety refresher before starting the assignment.
 5. **Assessment**: Use the provided rubric to assess each student's work.
 Remember to give constructive feedback to help them improve.